Recreational Routes

 Lôn Las Menai Map

-To walk this path south from Porth Penrhyn is like walking hand in hand with the river Cegin.
+To walk this path south from Porth Penrhyn is like walking hand in hand with the Afon Cegin.
 This part of the route which runs between Porth Penrhyn and the village of Glasinfryn, was developed in the 1980's and is also known as Lôn Bach.
 The disused narrow gauge railway upon which the path was built, was constructed by the Penrhyn Estate to transport slate from the quarries at Bethesda for export at Porth Penrhyn.

 Lôn Ogwen Map

-Following the completion of the work it will be possible to travel along the old railway tunnel between Tregarth and Bethesda without having to follow the main road and traffic.
+Lôn Las Ogwen stretches from Porth Penrhyn on the outskirts of the city of Bangor, towards Bethesda and onwards to the edge of Llyn Ogwen.
+Following Development work, it is now possible to travel along the old railway tunnel (Tynal Tywyll) between Tregarth and Bethesda without having to follow the main road and traffic.

 From the popular village of Llanberis, the combined footpath/cycle track of Lôn Las Peris meanders lazily for 1.5 kilometres (1 mile) along the sheltered shore of Llyn Padarn.
 Shortly after the tunnel, the path connects onto the public road network from where you can walk or cycle through the villages of Brynrefail, Cwm y Glo and Llanrug, and possibly follow the Seiont River valley towards the busy town of Caernarfon.